yosrahelal/paladin/architecture/ledger_layers.md

 This engine is part of the protocol runtime stack, but it runs above the underlying ledger.

-The Paladin project focussed on building an enterprise grade runtime for this layer, for the Enterprise EVM Stack.
+The Paladin project focusses on building an enterprise grade runtime for this layer, for the Enterprise EVM Stack.

 ### Paladin - modular and atomically interoperable privacy preserving smart contracts